bigannzhong/hackathon/README.md

 Clone the repo

-Open the project in your tool of choice (e.g., V0, Figma, or code editor).
+Open the project in your tool of choice (e.g., V0, Cursor, or code editor).